-- If a Spy random event has been rolled, the winning player benefiting from the Spy event shall be informed of the other player's selection prior to making his own selection and the losing player may not switch his decision from operational to passive if the winning player declares passive. - If a Spy random event has not been rolled, both players simultaneously reveal their choice.
-If one player has chosen to be Passive and the other player has chosen to be Operational, the player choosing Operational may now change his choice to be Passive.
+- If a Spy random event has been rolled, the winning player benefiting from the Spy event shall be informed of the other player's selection prior to making his own selection. - If a Spy random event has not been rolled, both players simultaneously reveal their choice.